-A trauma bond is an attachment that develops from a cycle of physical and/or emotional trauma followed by positive reinforcement.
+Trauma bonding is when a deep attachment develops from a cycle of physical or emotional abuse, manipulation, or trauma followed by positive reinforcement.

 Often, trauma bonding occurs in romantic relationships, but it can also occur between: